Andy McCarthy and The Plot to Destroy A Presidency

 It's not like when they actually have contact with the guy and they're trying to de-escalate the situation.

-That situation, the fact that they had cops in there yesterday, was very, very critical.
+That situation, the fact that they had cops in there yesterday was very, very critical.

-And the fact that they acted uh that they waited for the opportune time and they handled the way they did, and the when they acted, they acted with what we call violence of action, where they went in there, they did what they had to do, was very amazing.
+And when they acted, they acted with what we call violence of action, where they went in there, they did what they had to do was very amazing.

-I would challenge her to bring up that statistic where she says that she talked to too many moms about these homicides.
+And I just want to say that the Camilla Harris soundbite that you played, I would challenge her to bring up that statistic where she says that she talked to too many moms about these homicides.

-How many of those moms and the People that she talked to whose relatives were killed were killed with guns that were illegally obtained, because I can guarantee you, if not a hundred percent, it was right at a hundred percent of all the weapons used were illegally obtained.
+How many of those moms and the people that she talked to whose relatives were killed were killed with guns that were illegally obtained?

-Let me read Danielle, and please explain this part of it.
+Let me read Danielle and please explain this part of it.

-Now we know it was far more harrowing and precarious than anybody knew for many, many more hours, but they Philadelphia's uh KYW TV reporter, Alexandria Hoff, described that what was happening there, how a crowd of people uh bordering the blocked off active shooter scene, harassing officers.
+But Philadelphia's KYW-TV reporter, Alexandria Hoff, described that what was happening there, how a crowd of people bordering the blocked off active shooter scene, harassing officers.

-She writes, quote, I mentioned this reported, quote, I mentioned this at 10, and since I was harassed during that live shot, I'll mention it here too.
+And since I was harassed during that live shot, I'll mention it here too.

-And she said on Twitter, quote, a major moment of disappointment this evening was watching a crowd of people taunt police officers laughing, yelling at them in the midst of the gunfire.
+And she said on Twitter, quote, a major moment of disappointment this evening was watching a crowd of people taunt police officers, laughing, yelling at them in the midst of the gunfire.

 Quote, I should add that 98% of the people on the scene were respectful and concerned.

-That moment was just as startling, uh, just a startling thing to see in the middle of something so chaotic.
+That moment was just as startling, just a startling thing to see in the middle of something so chaotic.

-There was a video posted by breaking 911 where a woman can be seen shoving an officer from behind as he passes through the crowd.
+She put in a separate tweet, there was a video posted by Breaking 911 where a woman can be seen shoving an officer from behind as he passes through the crowd.

 Others in the crowd yell and throw objects at police as they enter the blocked off area amid this act of standoff.